 - 7.1.
 Promote R&D in the organisation's W&OD strategy to facilitate research and recognise the benefits of being a research supportive NHS organisation in attracting talented staff. - 7.2.
-Deliver NHS workforce plans where research is a key component which will include plans to: - raise awareness of research and careers to attract more people into research careers, whilst providing role variety, job enhancement and facilitating staff retention (e.g. through staff induction and mandatory training). - build research capacity and capability for all staff by supporting the professional development of research knowledge and skills (e.g. through PADRs and signposting to national training opportunities provided through Health and Care Research Wales). - ensure that all NHS staff can support research by including research in all NHS job descriptions and have protected time for research for all NHS staff through job planning and PADRs. - maintain support for research in the NHS workforce during times of clinical crises such as winter pressures, where research activity should be focussed toward the clinical needs. - enhance research delivery capacity amongst the workforce, including the capability to support clinical trials, ensuring good clinical governance and best practice. - adopt national polices enabling agile regional and national mobilisation of the R&D workforce across NHS organisation boundaries and adopt flexible approaches to staff contracts with partner organisations to promote crossorganisational working. - facilitate access to support for staff at all levels who wish to undertake research, advising on how to navigate the R&D environment and signposting to internal and external sources of information (e.g. on funding streams, protocol development, writing funding applications, statistical support, research design and methods). - explore opportunities for investment in joint clinical academic roles in specialties and disciplines aligned to local and national plans, in partnership with universities.
+Deliver NHS workforce plans where research is a key component which will include plans to: - o raise awareness of research and research careers through a variety of mechanisms to attract more people into research careers, whilst providing role variety, job enhancement and facilitating staff retention (e.g. through staff induction and mandatory training). - build research capacity and capability for all staff by supporting the professional development of research knowledge and skills (e.g. through PADRs, mentoring, and signposting to national training opportunities provided through Health and Care Research Wales and other training providers across Wales and the UK). - ensure that all NHS staff have the opportunity to support research by including research in all NHS job descriptions and have protected time for research for NHS staff through job planning and PADRs. - maintain support for research in the NHS workforce during times of clinical crises such as urgent public health emergencies and winter pressures, where research activity should be focussed toward the clinical needs. - enhance research delivery capacity amongst the workforce, including the capability to support clinical trials, ensuring good clinical governance and best practice. - adopt national polices enabling agile regional and national mobilisation of the R&D workforce across NHS organisation boundaries and adopt flexible approaches to staff contracts with partner organisations to promote cross-organisational working. - facilitate access to support for staff at all levels who wish to undertake research, advising on how to navigate the R&D environment and signposting to internal and external sources of information (e.g. on funding streams, protocol development, writing funding applications, statistical support, research design and methods). - explore opportunities for investment in joint clinical academic roles in specialties and disciplines aligned to local and national plans, in partnership with universities.